Firewall.cx Newsletter

 The VLAN ID field is perhaps the most important field out of all because we are able to identify which VLAN the frame belongs to, allowing the receiving switch to decide which ports the frame is allowed to exit depending on the switch configuration.

-For those who recall our VLAN Tagging page, we mentioned that the IEEE 802.1q tagging method supports up to 4096 different VLANs.
+For those who recall our VLAN Tagging article, we mentioned that the IEEE 802.1q tagging method supports up to 4096 different VLANs.
 This number derives from the 12 bit VLAN ID field we are analysing right now and here are the calculations to prove this: 2^12=4096, which translates from VLAN 0 to VLAN 4095 inclusive.

 Summary